 - Groups are comprised of all men or all women, groups are not mixed gender.

 - Groups meet once a week, for an hour and a half.

-- Groups meet (1) in a home, (2) off church-campus in non-public place with little distraction, (3) on church-campus for childcare needs.
+- Groups meet (1) in a home, (2) off church-campus in non-public place with little distraction, or (3) on church-campus for childcare needs.

 - Groups follow the academic year calendar – January to May, August to December.